matteolimoncini/matteolimoncini/README.md

 I'm constantly working to improve my skills, both in terms of technical expertise and soft skills.
 I believe that staying curious 🔎 and seeking out new opportunities for growth and learning is essential in today's rapidly changing world. 🌍

 Thank you  for taking the time to visit my Github profile 🙏.
-I'm excited to continue my journey as a student of computer science and a passionate ML enthusiast.✌️
+I'm excited to continue my journey as a passionate ML enthusiast.✌️

 <br/>